larrydodson/UFOs/README.md

 ## Overview

-  In support of Dana, who is from Oregon and has a keen interest of UFOs, and where her hometown has a history of UFO sitings.
-Using Javascript and HTML to gather and display UFO-related data using filters, to generate a web site with an interactive dashboard.
+  The project is in support of Dana, who has a keen interest for UFOs, and wants to have a web-based search capability for a database on UFO sighting information.
+Dana is from Oregon and her hometown has a history of UFO sightings.
+To complete the project, Javascript and HTML are utilized to gather and display UFO-related data using filters, to generate a web site with an interactive user dashboard.

    ### Purpose

    To create a user interactive webpage that allows users to parse data of recorded UFO sightings as an analysis by allowing users to filter for multiple criteria at the same time.
-Table filters are are used for the date, city, state, country, and shape. to build an filtering engine with: 1) a webpage that will allow users to view the data (using HTML), and 2) a dynamic table that will present the information (using JavaScript).
+Table filters are are used for the date, city, state, country, and shape.
+And, to build a filtering engine with: 1) a webpage that will allow users to view the data (using HTML), and 2) a dynamic table that will present the information (using JavaScript).

    The deliverables are:

    - Deliverable 1: Filter UFO sightings on multiple criteria
-   - Deliverable 2: A written report on the UFO analysis (This README.md file)
+   - Deliverable 2: A written report on the UFO analysis (This README.md report file)